 With the generosity of the DaRin Butz Foundation, the Grainger College of Engineering Illinois Scholars Undergraduate Research (ISUR) Program offers women undergraduate students funding to do research in the summer or fall and spring semesters.
-The foundation’s support of the ISUR summer program is aimed to encourage women to pursue careers in science and engineering.
+The foundation’s support of the ISUR program is aimed to encourage women to pursue careers in science and engineering.

 Interested applicants must submit a two-page research project proposal as part of their application.
 Applicants are encouraged to work with their mentor on the project proposal.

-- $5000 research scholarship for 10 weeks in the summer on campus or for fall and spring semesters
+- $5000 research scholarship for summer on campus or for fall and spring semesters

 - Close working relationship with a research mentor

 - Gain an understanding of what graduate school entails

 - Must be a University of Illinois woman undergraduate student in the Grainger College of Engineering

 - U.S. citizen or permanent resident